songchunlin/en/vitae/index.md

 -   2014     The 6th EAFES International Congress, Haikou, China.
 -   2013     The 12th China Ornithological Conference and the 10th Cross-strait Ornithological Conference, Hangzhou, China.
 -   2013     The 9th Kingfisher Forum of Chinese Young Ornithologists Workshop, Hangzhou, China.
--   2013     The 26th International Conference on Conservation Biology, Baltimore, MD USA.
+-   2013     The 26th International Conference on Conservation Biology, Baltimore, Maryland, USA.
 -   2012     The 1st Student Forum on Sci-Tech Innovation of College of Life Sciences at Zhejiang University, Hangzhou, China.
 -   2012     The 13th Student Conference on Conservation Science, Cambridge, UK.
 -   2011     The 7th National Conference on Wildlife Ecology and Resource Conservation, Jinhua, China.